PRISERMalo/workshop_funct_prog/README.md

 ## Callback functions, sort and cool things
 ### Step 5 - Predicates
 - A predicate is a (like in maths) function that takes parameters and return a boolean.
-- Create a function that check if the string is a operator.
+- Create a function that check if the string is an operator.
 - Create a function that check if the string is a number. \
 For this function, don't be sophisticated.
 Use `isDigit`.